 When to seek emergency treatment

-In severe cases, you might see your child's chest and sides pulling inward as he or she struggles to breathe.
+In severe cases, you might see your child's chest and sides pulling inward when breathing is difficult.
 Your child might have an increased heartbeat, sweating and chest pain.
 Seek emergency care if your child:

-- Has to stop in midsentence to catch his or her breath
+- Has to stop in midsentence to take a breath.

-- Is trying so hard to breathe that the abdomen is sucked under the ribs when he or she breathes in
+- Is trying so hard to breathe that the abdomen is sucked under the ribs during a breath.

-Even if your child hasn't been diagnosed with asthma, seek medical attention immediately if he or she has trouble breathing.
+Even if your child hasn't been diagnosed with asthma, seek medical attention immediately if you notice troubled breathing.
 Although episodes of asthma vary in severity, asthma attacks can start with coughing, which progresses to wheezing and labored breathing.

 Childhood asthma causes aren't fully understood.
-Some factors thought to be involved include:
+Some factors thought to be involved include having: